-It’s been terrific to watch accountants Using the Cloud to Build Your Niche Miami Accounting Service discover the momentum that technology can bring to their Miami Accounting Service and their clients and I’m often asked what the most successful Miami Accounting Service are doing with technology.
+It’s been terrific to watch accountants Using the Cloud to Build Your Niche Miami Accounting Service discover the momentum that technology can bring to their Miami Accounting Service and their clients and I’m often asked what the most successful Miami Accounting services are doing with technology.
 In many cases, they’re harnessing cloud-based solutions to take specialization and industry focus to a whole new level.

 The recipe is simple: Combine powerful, Web-based tools with a deep understanding of a client’s business operations and environment.
 Replicate that success with similar companies, and your Miami Accounting Service is poised for substantial growth.

 The basic process and productivity improvements from Web-based tools are familiar to most Miami Accountants practice leaders, even those Miami Accounting Service who haven’t fully embraced the cloud.
-When considering use of Web-based tools, always start with information that’s always accessible and can be updated instantly; the ability to create powerful, easily grasped financial reports; and the development of better capabilities for business continuity and disaster recovery, but these benefits are just the beginning.
+When considering the use of Web-based tools, always start with information that’s always accessible and can be updated instantly; the ability to create powerful, easily grasped financial reports; and the development of better capabilities for business continuity and disaster recovery, but these benefits are just the beginning.

-For example, one of our partners has a substantial expertise delivering technology solutions for the restaurant industry.
+For example, one of our partners has substantial expertise in delivering technology solutions for the restaurant industry.
 Recently it was able to develop a suite of cloud-based applications for a small Boston-based restaurant chain that wanted access to real-time financial data to guide expansion plans.